John R. Connolly: General election

 Andrew Ryan of Boston.com wrote that the general election featured very few policy differences, and that Walsh won, in part, by projecting an "everyman" image and sharing a "compelling life story" involving his immigrant roots, childhood battle with cancer, and his battle with alcoholism.
 During the campaign, detractors sought to characterize Connolly as both separate from and detrimental towards the city's working class.
 They often pointed to his upbringing as a connected politician's son in a well-off neighborhood.
 They also pointed to his recent opposition to a very sizable proposed police salary hike.
 He was attacked by some labor unions during campaign as a “son of privilege" in an attempt to draw a negative contrast to Walsh’s upbringing in a working class section of Dorchester.
 However, Walsh urged his supporters against assailing Connolly as a "son of privilege".
 Connolly argued that his detractors' characterizations of his childhood neighborhood had overstated the extent of its affluence.
 However, he did concede that he indeed enjoyed a number of advantages as a child that were not ubiquitous across all of the city's neighborhoods.

 Connolly rarely mentioned his legal career while campaigning, claiming that the practice of law "was never where [his] heart was."
 He gave very few specifics about the work he did as a layer, citing concerns of attorney-client privilege.
-He also refused requests by the The Boston Globe for him to disclose a complete list of the clients that he had represented as a lawyer.
+He also refused requests by The Boston Globe for him to disclose a complete list of the clients that he had represented as a lawyer.
 Ropes & Gray also declined to disclose a list of clients that Connolly had worked for while at the firm.
 Legal analysts interviewed by The Boston Globe agreed that without the consent of his clients to release him from confidentially, the profession's ethical code would prohibit him from identifying them outside of two exceptions.
 The first exception would be any clients that he had represented in open court.
 Connolly claimed that in his entire legal career up to that time, he had only appeared before a judge one time, arguing a single motion in a case (the nature of which he claimed to lack recollection of).
 The second exception would have been any clients who Connolly had signed his name on a public legal documents for (as their connection would already be a matter of public record).